hydpy-dev/hydpy/hydpy/docs/development.rst

 its control parameter objects available in the local namespace.
 Hence, in the sake of the users comfort, each parameter control file purponts beeing a simple configuration file that somehow checks its own validity.
-On the downside, changes to the operating principle of HydPy's parameter control files will require more thought than when everything would have been accomplished in a more direct manner.
+On the downside, to modify the operating principle of HydPy's parameter control files requires more thought than if everything would have been accomplished in a more direct manner.

-It is encouraged to implement additional introspection features into HydPy, as long as they improve its intuitive usability for non-programmers.
+It is encouraged to implement additional introspection features into HydPy, as long as they improve the intuitive usability for non-programmers.
 But one should be particularly cautious when doing so and document the why and how thoroughly.
 To ensure traceability, one should usually add such code to the modules :mod:`~hydpy.cythons.modelutils` and